For information on becoming an LIC Preceptor, please email us at MDClerkship@tcu.edu

 Shape the next generation of physician leaders

-Help the TCU School of Medicine shape the next generation of physician leaders by giving something back to your profession – yourself.
+Help the Burnett School of Medicine shape the next generation of physician leaders by giving something back to your profession – yourself.

 The Longitudinal Integrated Clerkship model is a patient-centered, progressive curriculum that provides students with a unique clinical experience.
 The engaged Fort Worth community will be the classroom.
 From the first week of study, students will develop relationships with patients and mentors.